Endpoint Factorization for Semileptonic Decays of Boosted and Resonant Off-Shell Top Quarks with a Large-Radius Bottom Jet: Review of Factorization Theorems

-Note that the factorization formulae in Eqs.~(\ref{eq:decomposition_leptonic_hadronic_tensor_new_2}) and (\ref{eq:BdecayWfinal}), which are valid in the small $H^2$ region, can be easily adapted to describe the differential semileptonic decay of an on-shell top quark through two modifications: one replaces the non-perturbative $\bar B$ meson shape function $S_{\mathrm{shape}}$ in Eq.~(\ref{eq:fullshapefct}) by the partonic shape function $\hat S_{\text{shape}}$ and the lepton tensor $\tilde{L}_{\mu \nu} (p_\ell, \pn)$ for $\ell^-\bar{\nu}_\ell$ final state in Eq.~(\ref{eq:decomposition_leptonic_hadronic_tensor_new_2}) by the one for $\ell^+\nu_{\ell}$ final states given in Eq.~(\ref{eq:leptonME}).
+Note that the factorization formulae in Eqs.~(\ref{eq:decomposition_leptonic_hadronic_tensor_new_2}) and (\ref{eq:BdecayWfinal}), which are valid in the small $H^2$ region, can be easily adapted to describe the inclusive semileptonic decay of an {\it on-shell} top quark through two modifications: one replaces the non-perturbative $\bar B$ meson shape function $S_{\mathrm{shape}}$ in Eq.~(\ref{eq:fullshapefct}) by the partonic shape function $\hat S_{\text{shape}}$ for the on-shell top quark and the lepton tensor $\tilde{L}_{\mu \nu} (p_\ell, \pn)$ for $\ell^-\bar{\nu}_\ell$ final state in Eq.~(\ref{eq:decomposition_leptonic_hadronic_tensor_new_2}) by the one for $\ell^+\nu_{\ell}$ final states given in Eq.~(\ref{eq:leptonME}).
 The resulting factorization formula has been the basis of a fixed-order (non-resummed) calculation of the differential on-shell top quark semileptonic decay in Ref.~\cite{Gao:2012ja} using the phase space slicing method with respect to inclusive $b$-jet invariant mass $H^2$, which comprises the entire final state hadronic system.
+Going beyond the treatment of the top quark as an on-shell particle is the subject of the subsequent main part of this article.